Reggie Fils-Aimé: Post-Nintendo

 After leaving Nintendo, Fils-Aimé created his own Twitter account under the name @Reggie and made his first tweet saying, "Hi Twitter community."

 Fils-Aimé announced he had been brought on as the first Leader in Residence at Cornell University's Charles H. Dyson School of Applied Economics and Management starting in October 2019.
 Fils-Aimé had already been on the advisory board for Dyson as well as for Cornell's department of communications prior to this appointment, and was approached by Cornell shortly after his retirement announcement about the opportunity.
 In addition, Fils-Aimé joined the board of directors for the New York Videogame Critics Circle, and became a managing partner in Brentwood Growth Partners, an equity firm based in Kirkland, Washington.
 Through his positions at Cornell and through the New York Videogame Critics Circle, he wants to provide mentorship opportunities for youth and young adults as to encourage them to grow and become "leaders across a range of as many different disciplines as possible".
 Through the Residence program he plans to present his "Seven Principles for Next Generation Leaders" that he had learned over his career, and will work with the New York Videogame Critics Circle to help younger students in programs like the DreamYard Academy at William Howard Taft High School to show the students "the work that's done through the power of video games, using video games as the medium to teach critical thinking, to teach writing skills".
 Fils-Aimé stated these also help him give back to both the community he was raised in and to his alma mater.

 Fils-Aimé, who had participated in The Game Awards since its creation in 2015, presented at The Game Awards 2019.
 GameStop named Fils-Aimé along two others onto its board of directors in March 2020, replacing several directors that were leaving as part of the company's efforts to turn the company's profitability around.
-He and several of GameStop's board members are slated to resign around June 2021 based on SEC filings.
-He was also named to Spin Master's Board of Directors in May 2020.
+He and several of GameStop's board members were slated to resign around June 2021 based on SEC filings.
+He was also named to Spin Master's board of directors in May 2020.

 After the COVID-19 pandemic began, Fils-Aimé announced that he and video games journalist Harold Goldberg would start a podcast, Talking Games with Reggie and Harold, in conjunction with the New York Video Game Critics Circle.
 The podcast is aimed to raise charitable funds for the non-profit group to help mentor lower-income and under-served students in New York City impacted by the pandemic.
 Fils-Aimé was added to the board of directors at Brunswick Corporation on October 27, 2020, and later authored a book titled Disrupting the Game: From the Bronx to the Top of Nintendo released in April 2022.